ahoop004/T3-Ciders-FL/2_IID_Concepts/README.md

 | **FedDC** | Track local drift and correct updates | Effective in non-IID settings |
 | **Client clustering / personalization** | Partition clients into clusters or adapt local personalization | Tailors models per cluster  |
 | **Regularization / drift learning** | Penalize drift direction (e.g. Learning from Drift)  | Reduces harmful deviation |

-You can mention one or two in lecture, and students may later implement them in advanced modules.

 ---